the-y-company/flexlayout/README.md

 ```

 Setting `right` or `left` to `NULL` results in a two-column layout.
-You can specify separate icons for the left and right offcanvas elements.
+You can modify the buttons used to open the offcanvas elements used on smaller screens.
 The `*_width` arguments specify the width of each column in the layout and should sum to 100.